vuquangkhtn/problems-solving/interview-questions/react.md

 ### What is Flux?
 <!-- id: JTC4IS2r3U, noteType: Basic-66869 -->

-Flux is an application design paradigm used as a replacement for the traditional MVC pattern.
-It is not a framework or a library but a new kind of architecture that complements React and the concept of Unidirectional Data Flow.
-Facebook uses this pattern internally when working with React.
+- Flux is an architectural pattern favoring unidirectional data flow over MVC.
+- Complements React; used internally at Facebook.

 ### What is Redux?
 <!-- id: D%yTdeOz31, noteType: Basic-66869 -->

-Redux is a predictable state container for JavaScript apps based on the Flux design pattern.
-Redux can be used together with React, or with any other view library.
-Hook functions: useSelector, useDispatch
+- Redux is a predictable state container inspired by Flux.
+- Works with React or other view libraries.
+- Hooks: `useSelector`, `useDispatch`.

 ### What are the core principles of Redux?
 <!-- id: L?3|K^p;nZ, noteType: Basic-66869 -->

-Redux follows three fundamental principles:Single source of truth: The state of your whole application is stored in an object tree within a single store.
-The single state tree makes it easier to keep track of changes over time and debug or inspect the application.State is read-only: The only way to change the state is to emit an action, an object describing what happened.
-This ensures that neither the views nor the network callbacks will ever write directly to the state.Changes are made with pure functions: To specify how the state tree is transformed by actions, you write reducers.
-Reducers are just pure functions that take the previous state and an action as parameters, and return the next state.
+- Single source of truth: entire app state in one store.
+- State is read-only: only actions describe state changes.
+- Changes via pure functions: reducers transform state based on actions.

 ### What is the difference between mapStateToProps() and mapDispatchToProps()?
 <!-- id: nT}{UKCH@y, noteType: Basic-66869 -->